swmannepalli/MicrosoftFabric_HOL/fabric/Task6-Importing-Notebooks.md

 12. **Click** on 'lakehouseGold' checkbox and **click** on 'Add'.

-For this workshop, we can skip steps 13 and 14 as we're not executing other notebooks now.

 13. Similarly **perform** step number 7 to step number 12 for the other notebooks as well.

 >**Note:** To perform the above steps you need to attach the notebooks to respective lakehouses before runnig the notebooks.
 Follow the below instruction for the same.